Washington State Department of Agriculture announces eradication of the invasive Northern Giant Hornet on December 18, 2024.

 However they got here, once they were spotted, the Department of Agriculture and regional beekeepers mounted reporting and tracking systems to monitor the spread and, if possible, eliminate the hornets.

-"This is our window to keep it from establishing," Chris Looney, an entomologist with the Washington State Department of Agriculture, told The New York Times (Baker, "Murder Hornets...").
+"This is our window to keep it from establishing," Chris Looney, an entomologist with the WSDA, told The New York Times (Baker, "Murder Hornets...").
 "If we can't do it in the next couple of years, it probably can't be done."
 Distribution modeling done at Washington State University suggested that much of Western Washington and in fact much of North America is good V. mandarinia habitat, and residents nationwide began looking at all kinds of flying insects with more alarm than usual.
-An interactive map posted on the Washington State Department of Agriculture website garnered dozens of reported sightings around Western Washington and Oregon within a few weeks, none of which had been verified as Vespa mandarinia as of May 7, 2020.

-Somewhat similar-looking native species including yellow jackets, native elm sawflies, bumblebees, and cicada killer wasps all led to reports that were dutifully recorded on the map.
+Somewhat similar-looking native species including yellow jackets, native elm sawflies, bumblebees, and cicada killer wasps all led to reports that were dutifully recorded on a WSDA interactive map.
 The hornets became instant media celebrities, sparking the creation of memes and jokes pairing them with another notorious 2020 newcomer, the coronavirus causing COVID-19.
+University of Illinois entomologist May Berenbaum told The Associated Press science writer Seth Borenstein that "people are afraid of the wrong thing ...
+If anyone's a murder insect, it would be a mosquito."
+Berenbaum chalked up some of the concern over the hornets to the trauma of the coronavirus pandemic.
+"This year is unbelievable in a horrible, horrible way.
+Why shouldn't there be murder hornets?" she said (Borenstein).

 In addition to the public reporting system, the WSDA along with beekeepers associations and other volunteers began more formal tracking methods in early 2020.
 These included "sap traps," squares of sticky material placed on sap-producing trees in April, in the hopes of trapping queens as they stocked up on nutrients before descending into their nests to start laying eggs.
-Since only the queens are out during this period, the chance of capture is slim but the potential payoff is great.
+Since only the queens are out during this period, the chance of capture was slim but the potential payoff was great.
 Killing a queen dooms an entire colony.